zbeckz/Sports-Reference-Prompt/README.md

 7. Finally, utilize a Pandas dataframe to neatly print a table containing the data in the completed matrix

 HOW TO RUN CODE:
+1. Make sure you have the requirements for this project (see above)
-Open terminal, navigate to the directory containing the table.py file, and run "python table.py".
-The expected output that should be printed to the terminal is shown in the "output.png" file in this repository
+2. Open terminal, navigate to the directory containing the table.py file, and run "python table.py"
+3. The expected output that should be printed to the terminal is shown in the "output.png" file in this repository